annamthomas/work-notes/MultiDataDependentExitVectorization.rst

 P :sub:`k` :sup:`EXIT` = P0 & Ck & ~(C1^| … | Ck-1^) = AllZeros

 That is, vector body does not need any predication anymore and loop exit blocks just disappear.
 In other words, the loop is vectorized as if there is no dd-exits except one early exit at the start of the loop.
 One key point to note here is that this only holds because we satisfy hoistability safety and speculation safety (which we will talk below).
 Here is the vectorized loop with the single-exit vectorized condition:

 .. code::

   i=0;
+  If ( I < N) {
   for(i^; i^ < N; ++i^) {
     if(anyof(C1^) != 0) {
        break;